 Police Questioning on the Telephone

 If you are uncomfortable talking to the police on the telephone, then politely but firmly say you do not wish to speak to them and hang up.
-IT IS LEGAL IN OKLAHOMA FOR A PARTY TO AUDIOTAPE PHONE CALLS WITHOUT TELLING THE OTHER PARTY THAT THE CALL IS BEING TAPED.
+IT IS LEGAL IN BOTH TEXAS AND OKLAHOMA FOR A PARTY TO AUDIOTAPE PHONE CALLS WITHOUT TELLING THE OTHER PARTY THAT THE CALL IS BEING TAPED.
 [See 13 O.S.
 176.4(5), The Oklahoma Security of Communications Act].
 Accordingly, you should be very, very cautious about making any statement to anyone on the phone.
 Ever.

 The Waiver of Rights Form